luau-lang/site/_posts/2024-07-23-luau-recap-july-2024.md

 As can be seen, often it's enough to annotate the type of the data structure and correct fast-path vector code will be generated from that without having to specify the type of each local or temporary.

+> **_NOTE:_** Advanced inference and operation lowering is enabled by using custom `HostIrHooks` callbacks.
+Check out 'Vector' test with 'IrHooks' option in `Conformance.test.cpp` and `ConformanceIrHooks.h` file for an example of the setup.

-Note that native compilation now supports properties/methods of the Vector3 type like `Magnitude`, `Unit`, `Dot`, `Cross`, `Floor` and `Ceil` allowing generation of CPU code that is multiple times faster than a generic Roblox API call.
+Note that support for native lowering hooks allows generation of CPU code that is multiple times faster than a generic metatable call.

-Even when native compiler doesn't have a specific optimization for a type, like Vector2, UDim2 or Part, if the type can be resolved, shorter code sequences are generated and more optimizations can be made between separate operations.
+Even when native compiler doesn't have a specific optimization for a type, if the type can be resolved, shorter code sequences are generated and more optimizations can be made between separate operations.

-We are working to extend type inference and faster inline operations for additional Vector3 methods and even operations on Vector2/CFrame in the future.
+> **_NOTE:_** `HostIrHooks` callbacks also enable type inference and lowering for your custom userdata types.
+Check out 'NativeUserdata' test with 'IrHooks' option in `Conformance.test.cpp` and `ConformanceIrHooks.h` file for an example of the setup.

 ## Runtime changes